Inspiaaa/Micro8/Micro8Documentation/ISA.md

 |          |                     |                        |

 > [!NOTE]
-> As bitwise shifts only make sense for offsets of 0 to 7 bits, only the lower 3 bits of the specified value are used.
+> As bitwise shifts are only useful for offsets of 0 to 7 bits, only the lower 3 bits of the specified value are used.
 See `rs2[0:2]`.
 Same applies to instruction versions with immediates.

 ### Arithmetic and Logic Instructions with an Immediate